carpentries/instructor-training/episodes/08-motivation.md

 > instruction more accessible.  *Don't panic.*  Instead:
 >
 > *   *Don't do everything at once.*
->     We don't ask learners in our workshops to adopt all our best practices or tools in one go,
+>     We do not ask learners in our workshops to adopt all our best practices or tools in one go,
 >     but instead to work things in gradually at whatever rate they can manage.
 >     Similarly, try to build in accessibility habits when preparing for workshops
 >     by adding something new each time.
 > *   *Do the easy things first.*
 >     There are plenty of ways to make workshops more accessible
->     that are both easy and don't create extra cognitive load for anyone:
+>     that are both easy and do not create extra cognitive load for anyone:
 >     font choices, general text size,
 >     checking in advance that your room is accessible via an elevator or ramp, etc.
 {: .callout}